 When Quanell was arrested for peddling crack cocaine in 1989, he complained that the criminal-justice system was singling out black men for harassment.
 After a short stint in jail, he one day attended a speech by Louis Farrakhan.
 This proved to be a life-altering experience for Quanell, who thereafter looked to Farrakhan as his role model and mentor.
 Farrakhan taught him about the evils of white people in general, and of Jews in particular.
-From Farrakhan, Quanell learned that a cabal of Jewish bankers had secretly controlled the world for centuries, “causing friction between people so that wars would erupt so that loans must be made to fight them so that Jews would lead wealthier, happier lives.”
+From Farrakhan, Quanell learned that a cabal of Jewish bankers had secretly controlled the world for centuries, fomenting wars designed to impoverish people across the globe and make them dependent upon loans from Jews, who in turn became wealthier in the process.

 Quanell became NOI’s national youth minister during the 1990s, at which time he escalated his hateful rhetoric against police, Jews, and whites collectively.
 As HoustonPress.com puts it: “He told black people what the white slavemasters had done to them, how they had tied pregnant slaves to different horses and had ripped them apart and how they had stomped on the babies who fell out.”